-Delaware's contracts with Eastern Shore melude: (a) firm transportation capacity of 28,425Dt per day forthe period December through February, 27,203Dt per day for the months of November, March and April, and18, I27 Dt per day for the period May through October, with various expiration dates ranging from 2004 to 20 17; (b) firm storage capacity under Eastern Shore's Rate Schedule GSS providing a peak day entitlement of 2,655 Dt and a total capacity of 13 1,370 Dt, which expires in 20 13; (c) firm storage capacity under Eastern Shore's Rate Schedule LGA providing a peak day entitlement of 9 11 Dt and a total capacity of 5,708 Dt, which expires in 2006.
-Delaware's firm transportation contracts with Eastern Shore also include Eastern Shore's provision of swing transportation service, This service includes: (a) firm transportation capacity of 1,846 Dt per day on Transco's pipeline system, retained by Eastern Shore, in addition to Delaware's Transco capacity referenced earlier and (b) an interruptible storage service under Transco's Rate Schedule ESS that supports a swing supply service provided under Transco's Rate Schedule FS.
+Delaware's contracts with Eastern Shore include (a) firm transportation capacity of 28,425 Dt per day for the period December through February, 27,203Dt per day for the months of November.
+March and April, and 18,127 Dt per day for the period May through October, with various expiration dates ranging from 2004 to 2017, (b) firm storage capacity under Eastern Shore's Rate Schedule GSS providing a peak day entitlement of 2,655 Dt and a total capacity of 131,370 Dt, which expires in 2013; (c) firm storage capacity under Eastern Shore's Rate Schedule LSS providing a peak day entitlement of 580 Dt and a total capacity of 29,000 Dt, which expires in 2013; and (d) firm storage capacity under Eastern Shore's Rate Schedule LGA providing a peak day entitlement of 911 Dt and a total capacity of 5,708 Dt, which expires in 2006.
+Delaware's firm transportation contracts with Eastern Shore also include Eastern Shore's provision of swing transportation service.
+This service includes: (a) firm transportation capacity of 1,846 Dt per day on Transco's pipeline system, retained by Eastern Shore, in addition to Delaware's Transco capacity referenced earlier and (b) an interruptible storage service under Transco's Rate Schedule ESS that supports a swing supply service provided under Transco's Rate Schedule FS.